 We work with a family of powerhouse women, mother-daughter team, Veta and Gregoria, in rural Guatemala.
 They practice traditional backstrap looming, but they also have home sewing machines to make most (but not all!) of our popular florals.
 As budgets allow, we always request both styles so that we can share their beautiful, and very time consuming, hand loomed work, but also sewing machine made florals so that we can we can purchase in volume, and guarantee a sustainable income.

 Occasionally we do offer textiles from our personal travels as we meet artisans along the way.
+Should we offer any textiles that aren't made by Veta and Gregoria, we will indicate textile origin and under what conditions they were purchased.

 What YOUR PURCHASE means.